rbuskens/spinnaker.github.io/online_docs/community/support_policy.md

 ### Slack

+<script async defer src="http://join-spinnaker.herokuapp.com/slackin.js"></script>

 The Spinnaker team hangs out on Slack in both the <code>#users</code>
 channel for user-related discussions and the <code>#dev</code> channel for developer-related discussions.
 You can participate in the Spinnaker discussions [here](https://spinnakerteam.slack.com).
-Slack requires registration, but the Spinnaker team is open invitation to anyone to register **here: FILL IN LINK LATER**.
-Feel free to come and ask any and all questions.
+Slack requires registration, but the Spinnaker team is open invitation to anyone to register [here](http://join-spinnaker.herokuapp.com) Feel free to come and ask any and all questions.